andreytakhtamirov/PersonalParcels/README.md

 # PersonalParcels 💌

 ## This is a json parser to present old instagram threads in a pretty and organized way.
-We are ultimately planning to have a registered web domain with a flask backend where instagram message .json files can be uploaded and shown, of course, with no data being logged/saved on the server for privacy.
+I am ultimately planning to have a registered web domain with a flask backend where instagram message .json files can be uploaded and shown, of course, with no data being logged/saved on the server for privacy.

 Instagram messages are included in the "messages" directory of the file that must be requested from Facebook.